 In my screenshots I’m using the “Darcula” Look and Feel setting, but here’s a screenshot of me using Solarized Light and the default UI Look and Feel:

-All in all, color scheme support is decent.
-I'm not entirely satisfied because there are too few color schemes packages with the editor and too few available from the community.
+There are also too few color schemes packages with the editor and too few available from the community.
 There is also not an easy way to discover new, non-bundled color schemes from within PyCharm, which would be nice.

 Editing, Backing Up and Restoring Configuration